Internet-Draft SCITT Architecture December 2024

 Actors may want to independently keep their own record of the Signed Statements they issue, endorse, verify, or audit.

-6.2.3.
+9.2.3.
 Confidentiality and Privacy

-According to Zero Trust Principles any location in a network is never trusted.
 All contents exchanged between actors is protected using secure authenticated channels (e.g., TLS) but may not exclude network traffic analysis.

 The Transparency Service is trusted with the confidentiality of the Signed Statements presented for Registration.
 Some Transparency Services may publish every Signed Statement in their logs, to facilitate their dissemination and auditing.
-Transparency Services MAY return Receipts to client applications synchronously or asynchronously.
+Transparency Services MAY return Receipts to Client applications synchronously or asynchronously.

 A collection of Signed Statements must not leak information about the contents of other Signed Statements registered on the Transparency Service.

 Issuers must carefully review the inclusion of private/confidential materials in their Statements.
-For example, Issuers must remove Personally Identifiable Information (PII) as clear text in the statement.
-Alternatively, Issuers may include opaque cryptographic statements, such as hashes.
+For example, Issuers must remove Personally Identifiable Information (PII) as clear text in the Statement.
+Alternatively, Issuers may include opaque cryptographic Statements, such as hashes.

 The confidentiality of queries is implementation-specific, and generally not guaranteed.
 For example, while offline Envelope validation of Signed Statements is private, a Transparency Service may monitor which of its Transparent Statements are being verified from lookups to ensure their freshness.

-6.2.4.
+9.2.4.
 Cryptographic Agility

 The SCITT Architecture supports cryptographic agility.
 The actors depend only on the subset of signing and Receipt schemes they trust.
 This enables the gradual transition to stronger algorithms, including e.g. post-quantum signature algorithms.

-6.2.5.
+9.2.5.
 Transparency Service Client Applications

 Authentication of Client applications is out of scope for this document.
-Transparency Services MUST authenticate both client applications and the Issuer of signed statements in order to ensure that implementation specific authentication and authorization policies are enforced.
+Transparency Services MUST authenticate both Client applications and the Issuer of Signed Statements in order to ensure that implementation specific authentication and authorization policies are enforced.
 The specification of authentication and authorization policies is out of scope for this document.

-6.2.6.
+9.2.6.
 Impersonation

 The identity resolution mechanism is trusted to associate long-term identifiers with their public signature-verification keys.
 Transparency Services and other parties may record identity-resolution evidence to facilitate its auditing.